Georgia Wildlife Resources Division

 Overnight camps registration opens Jan.
 21, 2015!
-Registration deadlines are two weeks prior to the start of the camp provided there are still spaces at camp after the initial deadline.
+All 2015 overnight camp registration (Except for ACE camp) deadlines have been extended to two weeks prior to the start date of camp.

 Full payment and all required forms must be received before your child can be added to the camp roster.
 Please complete all required forms and mail or bring them into the Charlie Elliott Wildlife Center at :

 Charlie Elliott Wildlife Center